domcyrus/rustnet/README.md

 - `CAP_SYS_ADMIN` - System administration (fallback for older kernels)

 The application will automatically detect available capabilities and fall back to procfs-only mode if eBPF cannot be loaded.

+**Note:** eBPF support is experimental and may have limitations with process name display (see [eBPF Enhanced Process Identification](#ebpf-enhanced-process-identification-experimental)).

 **For system-wide installation:**